Some Friendly: Tracks

-The title of "Opportunity", which was originally"Love Senses Chaos", was taken from "Opportunities (Let's Make Lots of Money)" (1986) by Pet Shop Boys.
-"Opportunity"first half was inspired by Burgess's experience in London following a band rehearsal.
+The title of "Opportunity", which was originally "Love Senses Chaos", was taken from "Opportunities (Let's Make Lots of Money)" (1986) by Pet Shop Boys.
+"Opportunity"'s first half was inspired by Burgess's experience in London following a band rehearsal.
 He was travelling on the London Underground and found himself walking amidst the poll tax riots.
 He observed broken windows, mounted police and looting and became "overawed by the violence".
 Partway through, Burgess sings of hating his own body.
 The music was influenced by "Life's What You Make It" (1985) by Talk Talk.
-When talking about "Then", Burgess said Collins' strength on an organ was equivalent to guitar solos by John Squire of The Stone Roses.
+When talking about "Then", Burgess said Collins' strength on an organ was equivalent to guitar solos by John Squire of the Stone Roses.
 Burgess said the song discusses his friends settling down while he wanted to find meaning in his life.
 The song's drum beat was inspired by one Brookes heard in Three Feet High and Rising (1989) by De La Soul.
-"109 Pt.2" evolved from "Imperial 109", a song with which The Charlatans used to open their earlier Ketley led-era live shows.
+"109 Pt.2" evolved from "Imperial 109", a song with which the Charlatans used to open their earlier Ketley led-era live shows.
 The title is taken from a book about flying boats.
 This newer version was inspired by the work of Throbbing Gristle, and includes a sample of Robert De Niro from Angel Heart (1987).

 "Polar Bear" was initially titled "Looking for the Orange One", a line from the song.
 Burgess realised that "oblique lyrics—which might seem incongruous—can end up being quite memorable".
 The song's intro has woodwind played by Pete "Peewee" Coleman and the outro alludes to "Hey Bulldog" (1969) by The Beatles.
 Burgess said "Believe You Me", which was originally called "Who Killed Your Lover", is about being a Gemini.
 In "Flower", which has a Pixies-esque bass part, Burgess wishes death upon a person from his youth.
 Its lyrics evolved from a note Blunt had passed to Burgess that read "Don't bring me flowers, I am not dead", and is anchored around the phrase "Time to say goodbye bye to the bad bad girl".
 Burgess wrote the lyrics for "Sonic" while working in an office at the Runcorn branch of Imperial Chemical Industries (ICI).
 Part of the lyrics discuss Burgess wanting to live in a painting while another part talks about a girl who disappears after consuming drugs.
-Its title is a reference to Sonic Boom of Spacemen 3 and The Sonics.
+Its title is a reference to Sonic Boom of Spacemen 3 and the Sonics.
 The closing song, "Sproston Green", is a jam centred around Collins' keyboard work.
 The name is borrowed from a lane in Sproston, Cheshire.
-The song's intro was altered to the point it evoked "Won't Get Fooled Again" (1971) by The Who rather than its drawn-out live performances.
+The song's intro was altered to the point it evoked "Won't Get Fooled Again" (1971) by the Who rather than its drawn-out live performances.
 Blunt borrowed the bassline from a Midlands hard-rock band he had seen in a pub.
 Burgess said it follows a repetitive, three-chord build-up in the style of Spacemen 3.
 The lyrics are about a liaison in a local park.